-This site could provide a care home and housing with care and be combined with GNLP480 which could provide additional housing with care.
-The carehome on this site would provide the centre and facilities for care provision across the combined sites.
+This site could provide housing with care and be combined with GNLP481 which could provide a care home and additional housing with care.
+The care home on site GNLP481 would provide the centre and facilities for care provision across the combined sites.